CivicActions/ssp-toolkit/docs/controls/AT.md

 #### CivicActions Responsibility

-The Director of Human Resources tracks all security awareness training within the organization and ensures that all employees have successfully completed training when required.
+The CivicActions Information Security Office tracks all security awareness training within the organization and ensures that all employees have successfully completed training when required.
 The training records are stored and tracked in a spreadsheet maintained by the CivicActions Information Security Office.

 #### LINCS specific control or LINCS Responsibility

-The Office of Information Security tracks security awareness training for LINCS personnel.
+The Department documents and monitors all individual information system security training activities including basic security awareness training.
+New users are required to take security training within 30 days of hire.
+This information is kept in the appropriate personnel files to verify users have met the training requirements.
+Training requirement notifications are sent to individuals as deadline for re-training approaches.